-This is home to one of the most famous scenes in the movies of The Great Hall.
+This is home to one of the most famous scenes in the movies of The Hogwarts Great Hall.
 The scenes of the Potter Stinks badges were filmed right there at Oxford.

-WB Studios Hollywood Tour
+Warner Bros Studios Hollywood Harry Potter Tour

 If you’re already going to Universal Studios Hollywood, I highly recommend spending half a day doing the WB Studios Tour in Hollywood.